,

 • Our curriculum is enhanced by a great range of extra- curricular activities, which are used to further children’s interests and learning; there is limited cost in order for them to be inclusive to all

-• Within our curriculum is our unique provision of swimming for all pupils from years 3 to 6 all year
+• Within our curriculum is our unique provision of swimming lessons for all pupils from years 3 to 6

 • Our intervention structure (based on a fluid approach) means pupils are targeted promptly and their gaps urgently addressed